-In the field of nursing, there is a lack of studies determine the relationship between professional self-efficacy levels and attitudes toward evidence-based nursing.
+In the field of nursing, there is a lack of studies to determine the relationship between professional self-efficacy levels and attitudes toward evidence-based nursing.
 Similarly, a study on the subject shows that nurses working in surgical departments have positive attitudes towards evidence-based nursing and the effect of the working environment on the perceptions of nurses (Asi Karakas, 2021).
-Therefore. promoting a supportive environment, providing adequate training, and integrating evidence-based practices into nursing education are vital for nurses to improve their attitudes and competences in evidence-based practices (Yusshy, 2018).
+Therefore, promoting supportive a environment, providing adequate training, and integrating evidence-based practices into nursing education are vital for nurses to improve their attitudes and competences in evidence-based practices (Yusshy, 2018).
 It is thought that improvement in professional self-efficacy may contribute to more effective and reliable care processes by synergising with evidence-based attitudes of nurses.
-In this context, strengthening the professional roles of nurses can be at the centre of strategies promote evidence-based the practices.
-Increasing professional competences of nurses may improve the quality of health services by facilitating their access to evidence-based knowledge and integrating this knowledge into clinical practices.
-Therefore. strengthening professional roles can be considered as a critical strategy for the dissemination of evidence-based practices at both individual and institutional levels.
+In this context, strengthening the professional roles of nurses can be at the centre of evidence-based strategies to promote Increasing practices. the professional competences of nurses may improve the quality of health services by facilitating their access to evidence-based knowledge and integrating this knowledge into clinical practices.
+Therefore, strengthening professional roles can be considered as a critical strategy for the dissemination of evidence-based practices at both individual and institutional levels.

 Nurses with high self-efficacy can not only improve their professional nursing practice skills, but also improve the quality of nursing care (Caruso, 2016).
 In the study, it was found that there was a low, positive and significant relationship between the total score of the Nursing Profession Self-Efficacy Scale and the total score of the Attitude Towards Evidence-Based Nursing Scale.
 These results are consistent with the findings of different studies in the literature.
-Similar to the results obtained, it is stated in the studies that nurses with high self-efficacy levels are more likely to use SWBs during care (Muhtaroglu, 2023; Kristensen, 2015; Atli, 2023; Karakoc-Kumsar, 2020).
-The results of both this study and other studies show that there is a relationship between the professional selfefficacy levels of nurses and their use of SWUs while providing care to their patients (Muhtaroglu, 2023; Boswell, 2020; Atli, 2023).
-The findings obtained reveal that improving the professional self-efficacy levels of surgical nurses is critical for them to use evidence-based practices effectively in patient care.
-These results show that increasing the professional confidence and competence of nurses can support the process of adoption and implementation of EBPs.
-Therefore, improving the attitudes of surgical nurses towards CSUs and their implementation skills can be considered as a priority target within the framework of professional development strategies.
+Similar to the results obtained, it is stated in the studies that nurses with high self-efficacy levels are more likely to use evidence-based practices during care (Muhtaroglu, 2023; Kristensen, 2015; Atli, 2023; Karakoc, 2020).
+The results of both this study and other studies show that there is a relationship between the professional selfefficacy levels of nurses and their use of evidence-based practices while providing care to their patients (Muhtaroglu, 2023; Boswell, 2020; Atli, 2023).
+The findings reveal that improving professional self-efficacy levels of surgical nurses is critical for them to use evidencebased practices effectively in patient care.
+These results show that increasing the professional confidence and competence of nurses can support the process of adoption and implementation of evidence-based practices.
+Therefore, improving the attitudes of surgical nurses towards evidence based practice and their implementation skills can be considered as a priority target within the framework of professional development strategies.

-Limitations: This study has several limitations that need to be recognised.
+Limitationations: This study has several limitations that need to be recognised.
 The study was conducted only with nursing professionals working in surgical units in a single hospital.
 A study covering more provinces and hospitals may enrich the results, as well as strengthen or weaken the results obtained.